alpersonalwebsite/react/0-Intro.md

 # React

+A JavaScript library for building user interfaces

 ## Why React...?

-* Composition
+* Composition: small integrated pieces of code (components) that allow us to build complex UI.
 * Use of objects to build the UI.
-* Declarative
+* Declarative approach
-* Unidirectional data flow
+* Unidirectional data flow (from parent to child component)
-* JavaScript: we use just JS (not a particular templating library)
+* JavaScript logic: we use just JS (not a particular templating library)
+* Server Side Integration (SSR as first render)
+* Mobile Apps Development with React Native

 .map(), .reduce() and .filter() examples